Kilkenni/sb.Teleport/readme.md

 ## Usage

+Enable `/admin` mode.
+Spawn modified teleporter core: `/spawnitem handheldteleporter 1`.
+Use it.
+Activation time has been decreased to almost instant to simplify tests.
+Original Handheld Teleporter mod, if present, should be disabled!

 Dialog tries its best to filter out all irrelevant destinations.
 Examples:

 - When on the player ship, "Warp to ship" is disabled